 Most of Britain’s midsummer festivities – including Cumbria’s – were dying out by the end of the 17th century1, although there is evidence that they lingered in the north of the county into the mid 19th century2.
 Continue reading

 Sometimes it’s easy to forget that there were people here before the Romans.
 But they were here, leaving echoes of their lives and beliefs through place names, 5,800-year-old tools and 2,000-year-old weapons.
-When the Romans first encountered us 2,000 years ago, they wrote down some of the things they discovered.
-They said that there was a people in northern Cumbria called the Carvetii, ‘the deer people’, who were a sub-group of a large northern tribe called the Brigantes – at least that’s what the Romans called them; we don’t know what Continue reading
+The natives didn’t write stuff down before the Romans got here, but we soon learned to carve stuff on stones, just as they did.
+A handful of early inscriptions mention a people called the Carvetii, ‘the deer people’, who appear to have been a sub-group of a large northern tribe called the Brigantes – and we had a number of local gods.

 About 1400 years ago, a Cumbrian mother sang a song to her new baby, a boy called Dinogad.